Bologna massacre: Legacy

+The International Composing Competition "2 Agosto" was established on behalf of the Association of the families of the victims of the massacre, and has run annually since 1995.

 In popular culture

+Robert Hellenga's 1998 novel The Fall of a Sparrow focuses on how the aftermath of the bombing affects a (fictional) American family.
+The protagonist becomes caught up in the prosecution of the perpetrators and life in Bologna.

 The bombing is the backdrop of a chapter of Laurent Binet's The Seventh Function of Language.
 The 2017 French novel, which satirizes late-20th-century Parisian intellectual and political life, involves two detectives investigating what they assume to be the murder of the philosopher Roland Barthes.
 The detectives, who travel to Bologna to interview Umberto Eco, narrowly escape injury in the attack.